 The latest Southeast Data, Assessment, and Review (SEDAR) stock assessment (SEDAR 68 Operational Assessment [OA] 2022) assessed scamp and yellowmouth grouper in the South Atlantic as a single stock complex due to the low level of yellowmouth grouper landings, the overlap of vessels that land each species, and the misidentification issues between scamp and yellowmouth grouper.
 SEDAR 68 OA (2022) indicated that the scamp and yellowmouth grouper stock is overfished, but that overfishing is not occurring.
-Because this assessment provided stock status recommendations for both species in combination, the Other South Atlantic Shallow Water Grouper complex (OSASWG complex), which currently contains yellowmouth grouper, needs to be reorganized.
-This complex has a single annual catch limit (ACL) and commercial and recreational accountability measures (AM) applied to the six species within it, whereas the South Atlantic stock of scamp has separate ACL and accountability measures.
+Because this assessment provided stock status recommendations for both species in combination, the OSASWG complex, which currently contains yellowmouth grouper, needs to be reorganized.
 This amendment would remove yellowmouth grouper from the OSASWG complex and establish a new Scamp and Yellowmouth Grouper complex.

-Because the Scamp and Yellowmouth Grouper complex has yet to be established, Amendment 55 would implement the following for the new complex: the stock maximum sustainable yield (MSY), maximum fishing mortality threshold (MFMT), minimum stock size threshold (MSST), and optimum yield (OY).
-In addition to these stock determination criteria, a rebuilding plan would be established for the new complex in response to the overfished status per the stock assessment.
+Because the Scamp and Yellowmouth Grouper complex has yet to be established, Amendment 55 would establish the following for the new complex: the stock maximum sustainable yield (MSY), maximum fishing mortality threshold (MFMT), minimum stock size threshold (MSST), and optimum yield (OY).
+In addition to these status determination criteria, a rebuilding plan would be established for the new complex in response to the overfished status per the stock assessment.
 Under the Magnuson-Stevens Fishery Conservation and Management Act, a Council must develop a new rebuilding plan for an overfished stock two years from when it receives notification from the National Marine Fisheries Service (NMFS).
 NMFS notified the South Atlantic Fishery Management Council (Council) of the overfished status of scamp and yellowmouth grouper on September 21, 2023; therefore, a rebuilding plan must be implemented by September 2025.

 The Council's Scientific and Statistical Committee (SSC) reviewed the assessment and recommended an overfishing limit (OFL) and acceptable biological catch (ABC).
-The Council would adopt these catch levels and establish an annual catch limit (ACL).
-The current ACLs for scamp (individual) and yellowmouth grouper (within the OSASWG complex) are inclusive of recreational landings estimates using the Marine Recreational Information Program (MRIP) Coastal Household Telephone Survey (CHTS) method.
-The new catch levels for the Scamp and Yellowmouth Grouper complex will include recreational landings estimates using the MRIP's Fishing Effort Survey (FES) method, which is considered more reliable and robust compared to the MRIP-CHTS method (see Section 1.6).
-After catch levels are established, sector allocations, sector ACLs, and AMs would be put in place.
+The Council would adopt these catch levels and establish a total ACL and sector ACLs.
+The current ACLs for scamp (individual) and yellowmouth grouper (within the OSASWG complex) were derived from data including recreational landings estimates using the Marine Recreational Information Program (MRIP) Coastal Household Telephone Survey (CHTS) method.
+The new catch levels for the Scamp and Yellowmouth Grouper complex would include recreational landings estimates using the MRIP's Fishing Effort Survey (FES) method, which is considered more reliable and robust compared to the MRIP-CHTS method (see Section 1.6).
+After the ABC and total ACLs are established, sector allocations, sector ACLs, and AMs would be determined.